marcoslop/chispazo-exam/README.md

 You will need to have docker installed in your machine in order to pass this test.

-Once you have achieved this exercise, you will receive a BUILD SUCCESS when you execute 'mvn clean verify'.
+Once you have achieved this exercise, you will receive a BUILD SUCCESS when you execute `mvn clean verify`.

 ## Git patch

 Please send us a git patch with the solution, so that we can evaluate your solution and talk about it with you.

+Don´t send us a pull request because it would be public and other people would see you solution.